 This harsh crackdown comes as part of a longstanding Saudi effort aimed at increasing the proportion of citizens employed in productive sectors of the economy.
 However, it is also the result of a pervasive legacy of racism and religious discrimination experienced by African Christians in the Kingdom.

 Saudi Arabia only abolished slavery in 1962, under heavy pressure by Washington and the UN.
-The best estimates suggest that the Kingdom held approximately thirty thousand slaves at the time.
+The best

 But the Wahhabi religious establishment was reluctant to see the institution go.
 Just a decade ago, a member of Saudi Arabia’s highest religious body was caught on tape preaching that “slavery is a part of Islam”.
 He elaborated that “slavery is a part of jihad, and jihad will remain as long as there is Islam”.